AxiaCoin/Axia-Network-axia/doc/docker.md

 ## The easiest way

-The easiest/faster option to run AXIA in Docker is to use the latest release images.
-These are small images that use the latest official release of the AXIA binary, pulled from our package repository.
+The easiest/faster option to run Axia in Docker is to use the latest release images.
+These are small images that use the latest official release of the Axia binary, pulled from our package repository.

 **_Following examples are running on alphanet chain and without SSL.
-They can be used to quick start and learn how AXIA needs to be configured.
+They can be used to quick start and learn how Axia needs to be configured.
 Please find out how to secure your node, if you want to operate it on the internet.
 Do not expose RPC and WS ports, if they are not correctly configured._**

 Let's first check the version we have.
-The first time you run this command, the AXIA docker image will be downloaded.
+The first time you run this command, the Axia docker image will be downloaded.
 This takes a bit of time and bandwidth, be patient:

 ```bash
 docker run --rm -it axia/axia:latest --version
 ```

-You can also pass any argument/flag that AXIA supports:
+You can also pass any argument/flag that Axia supports:

 ```bash
 docker run --rm -it axia/axia:latest --chain alphanet --name "AxiaDocker"